 After dedicating those first 15 years of my 30 years in ministry, my mentor died.
-I no longer felt as restricted and decided to try and audition to sing backup and live my dream.
+I no longer felt as restricted and decided to audition to sing backup and live my dream.
 In 1997, I toured with Patty Loveless.
-In 1999, I toured with Faith Hill and then Tim McGraw when they did their first soul2soul tour.
-I also toured a bit with Jessica Andrews and I’ve played the Grand Ole Opry several times with Pam Tillis and Gary Mule Deer.
+In 1999, I toured with Faith Hill and in 2000 Tim McGraw, as well, when they did their first record breaking soul2soul tour.
+(We sold out Madison Square Garden 2 nights in row.)
+I also toured a bit and became friends with Jessica Andrews, as well as playing the Grand Ole Opry several times with Pam Tillis and Gary Mule Deer.

-Today, I still record lead/backup vocals from my home Protools studio that I send all around the world, thanks to technology.
-I also still record in studios around Nashville.
+Today, I write and record (lead and backup vocals) from my home Protools studio and it’s so awesome that I can send those tracks all over the world, thanks to technology.
+I also record at many of our legendary studios around Nashville.